nirvdrum/native-image-playground/README.md

 ### Profile: jni-native

-The _jni-native_ profile builds a shared library using native image that embeds both Graal.js and TruffleRuby, allowing execution of code in both languages using the Truffle polyglot API.
-The profile also builds a C++ launcher that uses JNI to execute code within that library just as if it were libjvm, the standard approach to invoking Java code from an external application.
-Once loaded, the launcher program uses Truffle's Java-based polyglot API to call JavaScript and Ruby implementations of the Haverstein distance algorithm.
-While this build does not use code built by GraalVM's native image tool, it still requires using `gu install ruby` to install the TruffleRuby JAR, which is then loaded for execution of any Ruby code.
+The _jni-native_ profile is very similar to the _jni-libjvm-polyglot_.
+In fact, they share the same C++-based launcher.
+What changes is the libraries the launcher is linked against and consequently, the execution environment.
+Whereas the _jni-libjvm-polyglot_ profile loads a standard JVM into memory, the _jni-native_ profile uses a shared library built using the GraalVM Native Image tool, just like was used in the _native-library-ruby_ profile.
+While not a JVM, the shared library still adheres to the Java Native Interface (NI) Invocation API.
+Here, creating a JVM corresponds to creating a Graal isolate.
+In contrast to the other library examples that rely on functions exported with `@CEntryPoint`, this launcher uses JNI to call JavaScript and Ruby implementations of the Haversine distance algorithm using the Java-based Truffle polyglot API.

+As with other shared libraries using Truffle languages, the Truffle languages must already be installed via `gu install` in order for them to be linked into the library.
+If you haven't already done so, you will need to run `gu install ruby` (JavaScript support is provided out-of-the box in the GraalVM distribution).

 ```
 $ mvn -P jni-native -D skipTests=true clean package